+Click here to enter for a chance to win!
 This is NOT a Comments Sweepstakes.
 You must click the link above to enter.
 NO PURCHASE NECESSARY.
 A PURCHASE DOES NOT INCREASE YOUR CHANCE OF WINNING.
 Sweepstakes open to legal residents of 50 United States, D.C., and Canada (excluding Quebec), who are 18 years or older as of the date of entry.
 Promotion begins October 15, 2013, at 10:30 am ET, and ends October 29, 2013, 10:29 am ET.
 Void in Puerto Rico and wherever prohibited by law.
 Click here for details and official rules.

 Just One Evil Act by Elizabeth George

 Barbara is at a loss: The daughter of her friend Taymullah Azhar has been taken by her mother, and Barbara can’t really help—Azhar had never married Angelina, and his name isn’t on Hadiyyah’s, their daughter’s, birth certificate.
 He has no legal claim.
 Azhar and Barbara hire a private detective, but the trail goes cold.
 Azhar is just beginning to accept his soul-crushing loss when Angelina reappears with shocking news: Hadiyyah is missing, kidnapped from an Italian marketplace.
 The Italian police are investigating, and the Yard won’t get involved, until Barbara takes matters into her own hands — at the risk of her own career.